Azure/Cloud-Native/website/blog-30daysofIA/2023-10-19/taking-intelligent-apps-to-the-next-level-implementing-advanced-features-with-azure-machine-learning-2.md

 ![image of PowerShell terminal](../../static/img/fallforia/blogs/2023-10-19/blog-image-3-4-9.jpeg)

-With this new field in place, update your `Review Index.cshtml` page by adding the `CustomSentinent` value, which lists our reviews when we go to the URL `/reviews`:
+With this new field in place, update your `Review Index.cshtml` page by adding the `CustomSentiment` value, which lists our reviews when we go to the URL `/reviews`:

 ```
 <td>